gwleuverink/bundle/docs/production-builds.md

 ## Running on a server

-Eventhough Bun is very fast, since Bundle transpiles & bundles your imports on the fly it might slow down your uncached blade renders a bit.
+Eventhough Bun is very fast, since Bundle transpiles & bundles your imports on the fly it will slow down your initial blade render.
 Because of this, and to catch bundling errors before users hit your page, it is not recommended to run on a production server.
 Code should be compiled before you deploy your app.

 You may run `php artisan bundle:build` to bundle all your imports beforehand.
-These will be added to your `storage/app/bundle` directory, make sure to add those to vsc or otherwise build them in CI before deployment.

-Note you need to check in your `storage/app/bundle` directory in version control or run the build command in CI in order to distribute the files on your production environment.
+These will be added to your `storage/app/bundle` directory, make sure to add those to vsc or otherwise build them in CI before deployment in order to distribute the files on your production environment.

 You can control which paths are scanned by publishing the Bundle config file and updating the `build_paths` array.
 Note this config option accepts an array paths.